-Finding the perfect employee for your small business can be tricky.
+Hiring great employees for your small business can be tricky if you don’t have effective interviewing skills and practices.
 You don’t want to make a mistake in your hiring decisions which could negatively impact your company in a costly way.
-According to a CareerBuilder survey, over 60% of employers have said their businesses have been affected by a bad hire and cost them at least $25,000, with some costing them over $50,000.

-Why are soft skills so hard to interview for?
-Because people can practice and research online common interview questions long before they come to your interview.
-An effective approach to hiring those perfect employees or A-players is by perfecting your interview questions and job interview process to screen for those top-notch employees.
+People can practice and research online common interview questions long before they come to your interview.
+An effective approach to hiring great people or A-players is by perfecting your interview questions and job interview process to screen for those top-notch employees.

 Finding Your A-Players

 So how do you find these A-players?
-Well, that can be difficult without the right systems in place.
-If you are just interviewing people and not building a solid recruiting system for your business, you may have a tough time finding those A-players.
-You need to research the best plan for your business and implement what works best for you and your budget.
+That can be difficult without the right systems in place.
+You should also ensure you are building a solid and consistent recruiting plan for your business.
+Furthermore, you should research and implement the best plan for your business and determine what works best for you and your budget.

-One part of your recruiting plan is by figuring out what questions to ask your potential applicants.
+One part of your recruiting plan is determining what questions to ask your potential applicants.
 Here are some good phone interview questions that you should ask every candidate you interview, according to Geoff Smart and Randy Street, authors of Who: The A Method for Hiring:

 - What are your career goals?